sekthor/latex-templates/latex.md

 Also note that these options in the quare brackets are no necessity.
 So I will not use them for now.

-Before the curly braces you can set options that apply to your document.
-The font size for example.
-I usually put the ```a4paper``` option, as that is what my printer uses.

 Common document types are: